cxa/KissNSUserDefaults/README.md

 Directly hard code to access keys of `NSUSerDefaults` is very boring, and painful because `NSUserDefaultsDidChangeNotification` contains no `userInfo`.

-Make a `NSUserDefaults` category to contain some properties is a better way.
+Make a `NSUserDefaults` category to access keys via properties is a better way.
 And it's a bonus if we know which key has been changed.

 This is what `KissNSUserDefaults` project borns to be.
 What you need to do is to delcare properties in header and `@dynamic` all in implementation.
 Run `+kiss_setup` in `+load` will generate all accessors for you.